gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

 | body | [DomainSuggestionsRequest](#DomainSuggestionsRequest) | yes | Request body |

-Check domain availibility before linking to application.
-Also sends domain suggestions with similar to queried domain. \ Custom domain search is currently powered by GoDaddy provider.
+Use this API to check the domain availability before linking it to application.
+Also sends domain suggestions that are similar to the queried domain.
+Note - Custom domain search is currently powered by GoDaddy provider.

 *Returned Response:*